 Parsnips are similar to potato chips, so they take on the seasoning nicely.
 They're also baked and homemade which means they're healthier.
 After a handful of these guys and you may stick with this version for good.

 Another excellent root veggie substitution for potato chips are these Healthy Baked Carrot Chips.
 Subbing carrots for potatoes, you can ditch the carbs and load up on vitamins in the most delicious way.
 Using a mandolin, slice the carrots super thin so they crisp up nicely in the oven.

 Next, use your seasoning of choice.
 Salt, curry powder, garlic, vinegar, or whatever else you fancy will go good with the natural sweetness of the carrot.
 Baked until crunchy, this chip is an excellent alternative.
 And when those midnight snack cravings strike, you won't feel so bad about giving in.

 You may have noticed taro in your vegetable medley potato chip bag.
 If not, let Immaculate Bites introduce this starchy root vegetable in a snack-worthy Taro Chips recipe.
 Taro chips are cooked until crunchy with a dash of salt and spice if you like.

 For a healthier option, bake the taro chips rather than frying.
 You can also swap out olive oil for coconut oil for added flavor.
 Loaded with vitamins and fiber, taro chips are not only good but good for you.

 6. Cinnamon Sugar Radish Chips

 Satisfying your salty, sweet tooth, radishes are sprinkled with cinnamon and sugar, and drizzled with honey.
-The result is the perfect dessert chip you’ll want to snack on anytime of day.
+The result is the perfect dessert veggie chip you'll want to snack on any time of the day.